titon/toolkit/readme.md

 IE8 does not support CSS3 transitions, rem scaling, media queries and specific HTML 5 elements.
 To support IE8, the Toolkit `ie8.css` file must be included.
 To support media queries and responsiveness, use [respond.js](https://github.com/scottjehl/Respond).
 To support HTML 5 features, use [modernizr](http://modernizr.com).

+Furthermore, the following Toolkit components do not work in IE8: Input, Matrix.

 ## Javascript Components ##
 #### Modules ####
 * `Accordion` - Provides collapsible support to a list of sections